Symmetry Breaking in Density Functional Theory due to Dirac Exchange for a Hydrogen Molecule: Appendix

-We now calculate the solution to this equation using an efficient multigrid method.
+Note that all the potential terms in (\ref{eq:HF}) have been collected in the function $f^{(k-1)}_i$.
+We calculate the solution to (\ref{eq:ite dif}) using an efficient multigrid method.
 Because of the complexity of the grid we use the AMGCG implemented in the FEniCS software \cite{fenics2012}.
-At this point we have an equation that efficiently updates $\phi_i^{(k-1)}$ to $\phi_i^{(k)}$.
-But for a full update we need $\epsilon^{(k)}$.
-To obtain the energy update Houdong introduced two methods.
-The most straightforward is to use the updated $\phi^{(k)}_i$ to diagonalize the Fock matrix.
-A second method develops an iterative solution.